vertueux/smov/.github/ISSUE_TEMPLATE/bug_report.md

 **What operating system and version are you using?**

-If you are using a Windows or any other operating system include the name and version of the OS/distribution as well.
+If you are using Ubuntu or any other operating system include the name and version of the OS/distribution as well.

 **Installation type?**